modelsbymike3d/arbootcamp-site/_guides/general/3d-for-augmented-reality.md

 ---
-title: 3D for Augmented Reality
+title: Getting started with 3D graphics for augmented reality
-description: So you want to add grain to your filter but don't know where to find some?
-We've got you covered.
+description: How do you get your 3D models into AR filters?
+Whether you are a beginner or an experienced 3D artist, this guide will show you the ins and outs of getting your 3D models into Lens Studio, Effect House, and Meta Spark Studio
 path: general/3d-for-augmented-reality
-image: /images/guides/general-grain.jpg
+image: /images/guides/3d-for-ar/3d-for-ar.jpg
 platform: General
 software:
 ---

+`youtube:bGtEHdZoOEc`

+> At the time of writing I'm using Lens Studio 4.34, Meta Spark v151, and Effect House 1.18.1.

 The great thing about augmented reality (AR) is that it combines lots of different disciplines into one.
 The bad thing about AR is that it combines lots of different disciplines into one.
 You'll find 3D graphics, 2D graphics, programming, design, and machine learning all coming together to create awesome experiences.
 But most people aren't experts in all those fields.
 This guide will specifically address the 3D portion of AR.
 I'll walk you through all the concepts you need to know so that you'll have a foundation to build upon and keep learning 3D graphics.
 If you are already an experienced 3D artist, you may still find this guide useful because it will cover some of the nuances of preparing 3D assets for AR.